 About The Experience

-While our name has changed from the Adirondack Museum to the Adirondack Experience, our mission has stayed the same: to educate visitors about the unique history of the Adirondack region, the relationship between people and the Adirondack wilderness, and the importance of making informed choices for the future.
+While our name has changed from the Adirondack Museum to the Adirondack Experience, our mission remains the same:

 Since 1957, the Adirondack Museum (now Adirondack Experience) has shared the history of the people who have lived, worked and played in the Adirondack Park.
 The history of the very place on which it sits mirrors the history of the Adirondacks itself: from lumber camp to summer hotel to museum to Experience, it embodies the transformation of the Adirondacks from mineral and lumber resource to resort to recreation getaway.